NatTuck/khoury-ntuck/courses/2018/01/cs4550/notes/02-web-tech/notes.md

 JavaScript isn't a terrible language, but many developers prefer working in other languages.
 It's common to compile to JavaScript.

- - We'll get to use ES6 compiled to ES5 later.
+ - We'll get to use ES6 compiled to ES5 pretty soon.
  - CoffeeScript
  - TypeScript
  - ClojureScript